chrisjoshi/Walkthrough-Nation/PicoCTF/important.md

 ```bash
 wget https://exampleurl.com/challenge01.zip
 ```
+Once you’ve downloaded the necessary files using wget, you can follow along from the next step in each challenge.

 ---

-Once you’ve downloaded the necessary files using wget, you can follow along from the next step in each challenge.
+## References

+- The challenges themselves are available on the [picoCTF website](https://play.picoctf.org/practice) which can be accessed once you register on their website and are done exploring.
+- Another important website that we will use for encryption of flags and other purposes will be [Cyber Chef](https://cyberchef.org/).
+Since this will be a non serious series of challenges on easy mode.
+We will use automated way of decryption for seamless action and longer hours of focus on the problems themselves.

+---